HalfdeadBone/SideMessage/README.md

 Broken
 - [x] reddit messages (only inbox available)
 - [x] Messenger Bullshit - WHO DA FUQ DECIDED THAT REMOVING READING PERSONAL MESSAGES IS A GOOD IDEA...
-WHO...
-Now no wonder that there is no alternatives for messenger apps, at least free...
+WHO?
+To access that i need to have "business".
+Now no wonder that there is no optimised alternatives for messenger apps, at least for free...
 Thanks wanna be meta/facebook...
 No wonder why it was called the worst api...
 Ugh.